 ARISS Contact is Scheduled with Students at Monroe Carell Jr. Children’s Hospital (at Vanderbilt University Medical Center) and Seacrest Studios, Nashville, Tennessee, USA

-August 7, 2022—Amateur Radio on the International Space Station (ARISS) has received schedule confirmation for an ARISS radio contact between astronauts aboard the International Space Station (ISS) and students at the Kopernik Observatory & Science Center located in Vestal, New York.
+August 22, 2022—Amateur Radio on the International Space Station (ARISS) has received schedule confirmation for an ARISS radio contact between astronauts aboard the International Space Station (ISS) and students (patients) at Monroe Carell Jr. Children’s Hospital located in Nashville, TN.
 ARISS conducts 60-80 of these special amateur radio contacts each year between students around the globe and crew members with ham radio licenses aboard the ISS.

-This will be a direct contact via Amateur Radio allowing students to ask their questions of Astronaut Bob Hines, amateur radio call sign KI5RQT.
+This will be a direct contact via Amateur Radio and students will take turns asking their questions of Astronaut Kjell Lindgren, amateur radio call sign KO5MOS.
 Local Covid-19 protocols are adhered to as applicable for each ARISS contact.
 The downlink frequency for this contact is 145.800 MHZ and may be heard by listeners that are within the ISS-footprint that also encompasses the relay ground station.

-The amateur radio ground station for this contact is in Vestal, N.Y., USA.
-Amateur radio operators using call sign K2ZRO, will operate the ground station to establish and maintain the ISS connection.
+The amateur radio ground station for this contact is in Nashville, TN.
+Amateur radio operators using call sign N4FR, will operate the ground station to establish and maintain the ISS connection.

 As time allows, students will ask these questions:

-11. What does it feel like to be weightless?
+7. What does it feel like when you launch into space?